EyeRunnMan-GameDev-Portfolio/unity-package-template/README.md

 ## Features

-- A Base Package template to work on template to work on
+- A Base Unity Package template to work on.
-- Github actions implemented to support easy distribution of packages and their updates
+- Github actions implemented to support easy distribution of packages and their updates.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)